Dec 12, 2025

 Return to {$returnto_text} Return to: Graduate Programs, Certificates, Specializations, Emphases

 The Master of Education, Educational Specialist, and Doctor of Philosophy programs in the Literacy, Language and Culture Program provide practicing teachers and advanced professionals in literacy and related areas with the opportunity to explore current issues of literacy research and instruction with nationally and internationally recognized faculty in an atmosphere that encourages discussions and inquiry.
-While Maine is a national leader in many measures of literacy achievement in schools, changing global needs require continual examination and implementation of best literacy practices.
+While Maine is a national leader in many measures of literacy achievement in schools; changing global needs require continual examination and implementation of best literacy practices.
 Coursework, with faculty who have extensive experience with schools and public school students, balances theoretical and practical issues to inform and change literacy practices.

 Application for admission is conducted online through the Graduate School and requires three letters of recommendation, a statement of intent, Miller’s Analogy Test scores for Master’s students (waived for students whose undergraduate GPA was 3.0 or higher), transcripts from all previous institutions and the application fee.